lalawue/mooncake/docs/language.md

 ### defer

-'defer' is a keyword to perform some work after function scope exist, not like Swift in all scope.
+'defer' is a keyword to perform some work before leaving function scope, not like Swift in all scope.

 and defer only take effect after its definition, with the latest defer block will perform first, just last in first out, like in stack.